JanWerder/Acedia/README.md

 Level
 -------
-The level is set in space for no aparent reason.
-It consists out of a few planes and cubes which create the feeling of a space-station look-alike.
-The space setting is supported by incoming missles targeted onto certain tiles of the levels.
+The level is set in spaaace for no aparent reason.
+It consists out of a few planes and cubes which create the feeling of a spaaace-station look-alike.
+The spaaace setting is supported by incoming missles targeted onto certain tiles of the levels.
 The level on the other hands, detects the distance of the missles to the ground and displays a number, which acts like a countdown to the impact.

 Enemies
 ------------